faanross/faanross.github.io/content/posts/post-1.md

 ***

 # PART 3: Live Memory Analysis

+WHY MEMORY?
+and finally we'll also look at memory foresnics: for some reason a lot fo thought is still stuck in malware paradignms for a decade ago looking at discs. but almost all modern malware won't even exists on the disk, they live in memory and their proably followign a "living off the land" approach in that they use local processes and services to handle all the mischief. so we'll create a dump with something like dumpit! and then we'll use volatitliy

 Open Process Hacker as admin - ie right-click and select `Run as administrator`.
 Scroll down until you see `rufus.exe` (or whatever other legitimate process you chose to inject into).
 We can now look at our 7 signs.